ABSC Organics vs HolistaPet: An Honest Pet CBD Comparison

 Brand Overviews

-ABSC Organics: Clinically Validated CBD
+ABSC Organics: USDA Organic Certified CBD

 ABSC’s product line is intentionally narrow: pure CBD oil in four concentrations, all carrying the USDA Organic certification.
-Every bottle is the same formulation used in their clinical trials — what they studied is exactly what they sell.

 Product lineup: